Captain's License Application Checklist Video

 - What are the requirements for the USCG captain’s license application?

-- What are the OUPV first aid requirements?
+- What are the OUPV CPR/First Aid Requirements?

 - How do you submit your captain’s license application?

 Common Questions About Applying for a Captain's License

 What are the requirements for the USCG captain's license application?

 Most applicants begin the licensing process by reading and accurately completing CG form 719-B. This form is used for all Coast Guard credentials both for original first time Coast Guard applications and also for license renewals.
 Included with your application package, you must provide evidence that you either hold or have applied for a Transportation Worker Identification Credential (TWIC) card.
 To obtain a TWIC card, an individual must provide biographic and biometric information such as fingerprints and sit for a digital photograph and successfully pass a security threat assessment, which is conducted by TSA.

 The Coast Guard requires that you document the time you’ve spent on the water.
 Sea service requirements will vary considerably depending on which license you’re applying for.
 This information is recorded using the Small Vessel Sea Service form CG 719-S or with sea service letters provided by your employer or employers.
 If you’re submitting sea service forms to claim time on your own vessel or vessels, you’ll be required to demonstrate that you did in fact own the boat you wish to claim time on.
 This can be accomplished simply by providing records of your boat registration, vessel documentation, insurance card, or a sales receipt.